07-11-2018 07:13 AM

 07-15-2018 12:22 PM

 I recently bought a Yoga X1 3rd gen. Obviosuly if I had known of all these issues I would not have bought this laptop.
 I managed to patch things and make my Yoga sleep properly on Fedora 28, though touch functionalities don't work anymore after wake-up.
 I certainly did not spend all this money to have to patch my system in order to have such basic functionalities work (I can accept that the fingerprint reader does not work, but sleep mode?
 No, otherwise I would have bought a desktop!).
 It is unbelievable to read that Lenovo is prioritizing other tasks.
 This is very important to fix and from what I read even easy to achieve.
 Please look into this!

 I've bought this laptop for sake of known linux compatibility of thinkpads and known durability.
 Since I bought it for the office usage, I don't need sleep working well.
 But I was thinking to buying another one for personal projects.
 But i think I will not do that.
 If you only support windows sleep nonsense that means linux has no priority in lenovo by any means.
 I've to use hibernate when i need portability.
 That sucks.
 About durability, oh man my backspace key got broken just in 2 days.
-And the official "answers" in this thread seems like lenovo don't give a sh*t about their linux users.
 I think i will go with system76 for my next laptop.
 They are bit pricey and maybe a little bit bulky, but at least they are meant for the linux users.

 07-17-2018 10:05 AM